agile-ts/documentation/docs/packages/core/Introduction.md

 ```

 ### 🤖 [Computed](./features/state/Introduction.md)
-A Computed is an extension of the `State Class`,
-it automatically computes its value depending on other Agile Sub Instances like States, Collections, ..
+A Computed is an extension of the `State Class` and automatically computes its value depending on other Agile Sub Instances like States, Collections, ..
 ```ts
  const MY_COMPUTED = App.createComputed(() => (MY_STATE_1.value + MY_STATE_2.value));
 ```